Dodge City, Kansas: Points of interest

 Located in and around the city are a number of historical sites, museums, and landmarks dedicated to Dodge City's Old West heritage.
 The Boot Hill Museum, located downtown, contains thousands of artifacts and a variety of exhibits portraying the culture of the city's early years.
-The museum's larger exhibits include: Front Street, a partial reconstruction of downtown Dodge City as it existed in 1876; the Long Branch Saloon and the Long Branch Variety Show; the Saratoga Saloon; the Hardesty House, a period-typical home built in 1879; the city's original Boot Hill Cemetery; and the Kansas Cowboy Hall of Fame.
+The museum's larger exhibits include: Front Street, a partial reconstruction of downtown Dodge City as it existed in 1876; the Long Branch Saloon and the Long Branch Variety Show; the Saratoga Saloon; the Hardesty House, a period-typical home built in 1879; the city's original Boot Hill Cemetery; the Mexican Village, a number of artifacts from the Santa Fe railroad workers settlement; and the Kansas Cowboy Hall of Fame.
 The Santa Fe Trail Remains, located 9 mi west of the city, are preserved wagon tracks from a section of the Santa Fe Trail.
 The Ford County Historical Society maintains the Mueller-Schmidt House, called the "Home of Stone."
 Built from area limestone in 1881, it is the oldest building in the city still standing at its original site.
 Other historical landmarks include: El Capitan, a life-sized bronze sculpture of a Texas Longhorn steer built to commemorate the cattle drives that once ended in the city; a bronze statue of famous Dodge City lawman Wyatt Earp; and the Santa Fe Depot, the largest extant train depot in Kansas.

 To capitalize on this heritage, the city promotes its downtown business district as historic Old Dodge City complete with Western-themed tourist attractions, shops, and restaurants.
 Visitors can tour the district by trolley or by taking the Dodge City Trail of Fame walking tour.
 The state of Kansas operates the similarly themed Boot Hill Casino & Resort on the west side of the city – when it opened for business in December 2009, Boot Hill became the first state-owned casino in the United States.

 Dodge City Civic Center and United Wireless Arena are the city's two main indoor event venues.
 The Civic Center, built in 1954, is a 2,800-seat multipurpose facility that has hosted a variety of events, including concerts and sporting events.
 United Wireless Arena, opened in 2011, is a 5,500-seat multipurpose arena located next to the Boot Hill Casino on the west side of the city.
 Owned by the City of Dodge City and Ford County, the arena complex includes the 10000 ft2 Magouirk Conference Center.

 Other sites of interest in the city include the Dodge City Zoo and the Kansas Teachers' Hall of Fame.
 The Zoo is located in Wright Park and is home to more than 45 animals.
 Located downtown, the Kansas Teachers' Hall of Fame hosts exhibits on education in Kansas and claims to be the first of its kind in the United States.